PiHw/Pi-Kitchen/recipes/000-noobs-setup_RECIPE_CARD.md

 </table>

-See the markdown version of this recipe on the <a href="https://github.com/PiHw/Pi-Kitchen">Pi-Kitchen GitHub</a> site see:
+For the markdown version of this recipe on the <a href="https://github.com/PiHw/Pi-Kitchen">Pi-Kitchen GitHub</a> site see:
 <a href="https://github.com/PiHw/Pi-Kitchen/blob/master/recipes/000-noobs-setup_RECIPE_CARD.md">000-NOOBS Setup.md</a>

 <br>